HenrikStiernstedt/Quiz/README.md

 * [ ] New public score board and question display.
   This one is supposed to be streamed online or just let everyone have surf to the page directly.
 To be used in tandem with the phone.
 So far you can always use an unused client as the scoreboard.
+Also, see cahpter "Scoreboard only mode" furhter down.

 * [ ] More automatication for question types.
 Maybe with some kind of template to follow, or just skip some of the freedom the Quizmaster has today that really is not needed.